dev-to-posts/dev-to-posts.github.io/README.md

 ## Listing your articles on a DEV.to page

 * Create a JSFiddle with the above code
-* add Liquid code, with your own JSFiddle URI, to your page:
+* add Liquid code, with your own JSFiddle URI, to your DEV.to page:
 {% raw %}
     <code>
     {% jsfiddle https://jsfiddle.net/YOUR-URI result %}